 One of the main purposes for car insurance is to make sure that if a driver causes a car accident there is money available to pay for medical expenses, lost income and other damages sustained by people who that driver injures.

-To transform this important purpose from an idea into reality, Kansas and Missouri law both require owners of cars to carry a minimum amount of car insurance.
+To transform this important purpose from an idea into reality, Kansas and Missouri law in most cases require owners of cars to carry a minimum amount of car insurance.
 Minimum coverage requirements are for 25/50 liability.
 What this means is that the driver is required to carry a minimum insurance of $25,000 for injury to each individual up to $50,000 for physical injury per accident and $10,000 per crash for property damage.
 Research indicates that fortunately, most drivers in Missouri (approximately 86 percent) carry the required insurance.
 In Kansas, statistics indicate that 90 percent of drivers have the appropriate insurance.

 Medical expenses can add up very quickly and while opinions vary, based on decades of experience as an auto wreck attorney, the required minimums can be completely inadequate.
 In a crash where the injuries are more than minimal or if several people are hurt, medical expenses and other damages, can quickly exceed this minimum coverage.
 As an example, Flick Law Firm has handled vehicle accident cases involving medical expenses in the hundreds of thousands of dollars.
 For a modest additional premium, many people choose to purchase higher liability limits than the required minimum.